chiarabuono/Assignment1_Cogar/docs/source/component_diagram.rst

 .. # TODO: Did we implement the remote supervisor can manually request for more detailed evaluation of specific points?
 .. # TODO: Did we implement the autonomously movement of the robot?

-In addition, the **Trajectory_Control** component, responsible for planning and adjusting the robot's movements, could be effectively implemented using the State pattern.
-The robot's navigation behavior needs to dynamically change based on its internal state.
-For example, it might need to transition between exploring the environment, avoiding newly detected obstacles, approaching a point of interest for detailed inspection, or responding to emergency conditions such as unstable structures or detected victims.
-The State pattern allows these behavioral transitions to be modeled cleanly and maintainably.
+In addition, the **Trajectory_Control** component, responsible for planning and adjusting the robot's movements, could be effectively designed using the State pattern.
+The robot's navigation behavior needs to adapt dynamically based on its current situation.
+For example, it might need to transition between exploring the environment, avoiding newly detected obstacles, approaching points of interest for closer inspection, or responding to emergencies such as unstable structures or detected victims.
+The State pattern offers a clean and maintainable way to model these behavioral changes.
+As shown in the diagram, the Trajectory_Control component provides an interface to the motor controller, enabling the robot to execute the appropriate movements as needed.

 Victim detection and Reporting